mjambon/thoughts/src/definitions/definitions.md

 including other concepts.

 *** abstract
-title: Abstract
+title: abstract

 A [concept] is said more abstract than another when its full definition from elementary concepts is more complex.

 *** concrete
-title: Concrete
+title: concrete

 The opposite of [abstract].
 A [concept] is more concrete than another when it is less abstract.
 In a [mind], the most concrete concepts are the [states] of [sensors].

 *** intuition
-title: Intuition
+title: intuition

 The activation of [abstract] [concepts] or ideas within a [mind].

 *** perception
-title: Perception
+title: perception

 A form of [intuition] involving [concepts] that form a [model] of the [world] as it is being [sensed].

 *** reaction
-title: Reaction
+title: reaction
 synonyms: reactions, react, reacting

 An [action] that is triggered within a [mind] by the presence of a particular [concept].

 *** optimization
-title: Optimization
+title: optimization
 synonyms: optimum, maximum, minimum, optimize, optimizing, fitness, benefit, benefits

 An activity consisting in modifying a [system] so as to increase